Removing Unknown Clothing Stains

 Get into the habit of checking all your wet clothes for stains before tossing them in the dryer, as this can permanently set a stain.
 Unfortunately, when a clothing disaster strikes, you're not always near a washing machine or stain stick.

-Don't worry: Some remedies work even on set-in spots and stains.
-So treat the stain as soon as possible.
+Some remedies work even on set-in spots and stains.
+So take immediate action and treat the stain as soon as possible.

-Pretreating works best on removing unknown clothing stains in small spots and fresh stains.
+Pretreating works best for removing unknown clothing stains in small spots and fresh stains.
 But presoaking is essential for old stains and protein stains.

 1. Removing Unknown Clothing Stains With Household Ammonia Mix